Hamunii/LC-SCP-682-Enemy/README.md

 - DBJ - Voice of SCP-682
 - s1ckboy - Sounds (coming soon(tm))

+## License

+All assets located at [/UnityProject/Assets/ModAssets/](/UnityProject/Assets/ModAssets/) are all rights reserved, and are owned by JoeJoe.
+The code for this project, located in [/Plugin/](/Plugin/) is licensed under the [MIT License](/Plugin/LICENSE).

 ## Enemy States Graph

 Here's a basic graph of the enemy's states to help understand it better: